JoeyFitzpatrick/trunks.nvim/doc/roadmap_to_beta.md

 ### Reblame handles files not in commit
 When reblaming a file that has a different name at a given commit, a pretty ugly error is shown.
 We should handle that more gracefully by either figuring out the old file name, or if that's not possible, show a better error.

-### Use current buffer as git dir
-When running Trunks commands in a buffer that is outside the cwd, Trunks should use the that file's git dir as the git dir for that command.
-For instance, if I'm in repo a, and I start editing a file in repo b, and I run `:G blame`, it should work as if repo b is the cwd, and not just error out.
-This is a feature that Fugitive has.

 ### Host gifs outside of the repo
 I'm putting gifs in the repo for now, but these should be hosted somewhere else so the user doesn't have to download them.